-Our tour takes your Primary or Secondary students to iconic places that tell the evolving STORY of Federation, the creation of the Australian Nation as expressed through Melbourne’s history, buildings, culture, identity and people.
+OUR tour takes your Primary or Secondary students to iconic places that tell the evolving STORY of Federation, the creation of the Australian Nation as expressed through Melbourne’s history, buildings, culture, identity and people.
 Our city’s structures reflect our aspirations as Australians and the impact of on nationhood of significant events, characters and cultural groups.
 Milestones included the impact of settlement, gold rush, war and depression, economic cycles of boom and bust, social movements, immigration and changing technologies.
 Send us your learning outcomes and we will adapt this tour specifically for your classes.
-The book Nation Builders by Meyer Eidelson , Director Melbourne Walks, recounts biographies of 45 key Melbournians representing Australian nationhood.
+Our published book Nation Builders includes biographies of 45 key Melbournians representing Australian nationhood.

-Students of all ages respond enthusiastically to this challenging and stimulating journey through the streets, lanes and arcades of the Melbourne CBD.
-This interactive two hour program allows them to explore the events of Federation through Melbourne’s history, identity and culture by visiting places which tell stories about milestones from Indigenous origins to early settlement to gold rush expansion to Marvellous Melbourne to a modern centre of art, architecture, and culture.
+LEARNING OUTCOMES: Students respond enthusiastically to this challenging and stimulating journey through the streets, lanes and arcades of the Melbourne CBD.
+This interactive program facilitates them to explore the events of Federation through Melbourne’s history, identity and culture by visiting places that tell stories about milestones from Indigenous origins to early settlement to gold rush expansion to Marvellous Melbourne to a modern centre of art, architecture, and culture e.g milestones

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

-SEE – Also our many OTHER SCHOOL PROGRAMS. – Explorer, Federation, Aboriginal, Early Melbourne, Lanes, Literature, ‘Runner’, Street Art and more…
+SEE – Also our many OTHER SCHOOL PROGRAMS. – Explorer, Indigenous, City Discovery, Colonial, Squizzy, ‘Runner’, Street Art, Economy and more…

 ‘Once again thank you so much for this series of walks, the students loved it and they were so informative and engaging..”
-Lumen Christi , Point Cook, 11 March 2015.
+Lumen Christi Point Cook

-“Eve guided the group I was in and she was nothing short of amazing.
+“Eve guided my group and was nothing short of amazing.
 She was engaging and interacted with the students in a fun way helping to maintain their interest the whole time.’
-St Bernadette’s School Feb 2016.
+St Bernadette’s.

-1901– Fed Square: Birth of Federation: Federation square celebrate the birth of the Australian nation.
-The Deakin Building celebrates Victorian Alfred Deakin 3 times Prime Minster and the father of Federation in Victoria.
+1901– Fed Square: Birth of Federation: Federation square celebrates the anniversary of the birth of the Australian nation.
+The Deakin Building celebrates Victorian Alfred Deakin 3 times Prime Minster and the ‘father of Federation’ in Victoria.
 The plaza has nine visions of Federation in the 400,000 stone tiles in the plaza.
-There is one Cambrian shell – can you find it?
+The Womens Vote, monster petition and Vida Goldstein.

-1990s – Degraves Street – 1990?s Cafe transformation, the people river.
+1990s – Degraves Street – Commercial transformation of the Hoddle Grid, the people river.
 With Federation Australia began to look to America instead of England as the model for a free and independent nation.
-Harry Norris visited America each year and created 27 American buildings based on the exciting skyscrapers eg The Majorca and the Nicholas building.
+Harry Norris visited America each year and created 27 American buildings based on exciting skyscrapers eg The Majorca and the Nicholas building.

 1860‘s – Royal Arcade 1869: Gold rush, arcades, icons of Melbourne.
 Expresses the early confidence gained during the gold rush and the cry arose everywhere from new Australian businesses arising due to consumer purchasing power to ‘buy Australian.’

 1910s – Bourke Street, Myers and Buckley and Nunn: Early Commerce.
-Sidney Myer who arrrived in the 1890s showed retail empire can be home-grown and Australians can be world leaders.
-He represented ideal of multiculturalism.
-A Jewish peddlar, youngest of nine children with no English can be successful and also great patriots giving hundreds of millions to art and science.
+Sidney Myer who arrived in the 1890s showed a retail empire can be home-grown and Australians can be world leaders.
+He represented the ideal of multiculturalism.
+A Jewish peddler, the youngest of nine children with no English can be successful and also a philanthropist to art and science.

 Presgrave Lane: Federation saw the introduction of many new services such as sewerage, child care, schools and healthcare services that saved millions of lives.
-Gallipolli was the really the national birth of Australia where two-up was played.
+Gallipolli significance to Australian nationalism.
 Federation gave the Commonwealth get the power to print Australian money for the first time.
-They created the first Australian penny in 1911.

 1930s – Manchester Unity building 1933: Depression Art Deco.
 Nationalism

 2010s – Centre Place 2011: Art, graffiti and transformation.
-Art industries drive Melbourne as mauch as sport.
-Graffiti is an international movement, Banksy says it is the greatest art movement since they stole the Aboriginals pencils’
+Art industries drive Melbourne as much as sport.
+Graffiti is an international movement,

 1850s – Manchester Lane 1860s: Gold rush architecture, early settlement The Gold rush inspired immigration, democracy, working people, financial capacity and new technologies. it gave confidence to a young country and inspired trade connections around the world.

-1890’s – Flinders Lane: The great heritage warehouses, subterranean Melbourne immigration pathway form the docks
+1890’s – Flinders Lane: The great heritage warehouses.

 1920s – Nicholas Building 1927: Turning to America.
-One of the earliest of the American style sky capers turning people from the traditional British ideals to the New World of America, another ex-British republic.
+One of the earliest of the American-style art deco buildings, turning people from the traditional British ideals to the New World of America, another ex-British republic.